jamesporter/solandra/README.md

 ## Principles

-Opionated, agile (code is easy to change) framework for algorithmic art.
+Opinionated, agile (code is easy to change) framework for algorithmic art.
 See my [essays](https://www.amimetic.co.uk/art/) for research/plans that went into this!

 - Sketches always have width 1, height depends on aspect ratio.
 - Angles in radians.